vaidehibagaria/robo-pilot/README.md

 Once running, simply type natural language commands:

 ```
-You: Move forward 2 meters and then turn left 90 degrees
+You: Move forward and then turn left
 Robot: ✓ Executing drive_straight(2.0m) then rotate_in_place(90°)

 You: What sensors do you have?